omarkohl/anki/docs/syncserver/README.md

 # this will create anki server
 docker run -d \
     -e "SYNC_USER1=admin:admin" \
+    # -e "PUID=1050" \
+    # -e "PGID=1050" \
     -p 8080:8080 \
     --mount type=volume,src=anki-sync-server-data,dst=/anki_data \
     --name anki-sync-server \
     anki-sync-server
 ```

+You can specify the `PUID` and `PGID` for the user and group id of the process
+that will run the sync server.
+This is valuable when you want the files written
+and read from the `/anki_data` volume to belong to a particular user/group e.g.
+to access it from the host or another container.
+Note the the ids chosen for
+`PUID` and `PGID` must not already be in use inside the container.

 However, if you want to have multiple users, you have to use the following approach: